jonahschlie/mini-gpt/README.md

 ###### neural_ngram/main.py
-In the main.py we did two things.
-First we trained both of the model (pytorch und numpy) and calculated their perplexity.
+In the main.py I did two things.
+First I trained both of the model (pytorch und numpy) and calculated their perplexity.
-Second we then generated a sequence with both of the models and compared them.
+Second I then generated a sequence with both of the models and compared them.

 1. **Numpy Neural Ngram** <br>
-   For the training of the Numpy Neural Ngram we used a BPE with `k=1000` and `n=3` so we can compare the perplexities of this and the classical ngram.
+   For the training of the Numpy Neural Ngram I used a BPE with `k=1000` and `n=3` so I can compare the perplexities of this and the classical ngram.
 Here you can see the model configurations:
    - Embedding Dimension: 64
    - N-Gram Size: 3